EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

    conda activate specdeepmap

-Step 2: Re-install pytorch with GPU support + cuda via pip (example for CUDA 12.4).
+Step 2: Re-install pytorch with cuda GPU support via pip (example for CUDA 12.4).
 This might take some time as cuda is around 4,5 GB.

 .. code-block:: bash